 Percentages can come up a lot in B2B writing, so you want to know how to write them correctly.
-According to the AP Stylebook, you should write percent as one word.
+According to The Associated Press Stylebook, you should write percent as a symbol.
 Use figures, even for numbers one through nine.

 These three words sound alike, but they’re used very differently.